chopfitzroy/dotfiles-experiment/README.md

 - [dotbot](https://github.com/anishathalye/dotbot)

 Note, if you are interested in how [vcsh](https://github.com/RichiH/vcsh) works under the hood I highly recommend reading [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).

-### Command line ⚡
+### Command line utilities ⚡

-There are a large number of command line tools being developed by the open source community.
-Below is a list of all of the tools I have chosen to include in these dotfiles.
+There are a large number of command line utilities being developed by the open source community.
+Below is a list of all of the utilities included in this repo.

 - [fd](https://github.com/sharkdp/fd)
 - [fzf](https://github.com/junegunn/fzf)